SuperOfficeDocs/superoffice-docs/user-guide/en/user/marketing/define-link-actions.md

 ## Request

-In the **Request** tab, you can specify that a SuperOffice Service request should be created for contacts who click a link.
-To do this:
+In the **Request** tab, you can specify that a SuperOffice Service request should be created for contacts who click a link. [!include[To do this](../../includes/to-do-this.md)]

 1. **Create new request**: Check here to register a new request when the customer clicks the link.
 2. **Title**: Enter the title you want to give the new request.